-Series Editors: Paul Simpson, Independent Academic, Paul Reynolds, and Trish Hafford-Letchfield, University of Strathchclyde
+Series Editors: Paul Simpson, Independent Academic, Paul Reynolds, International Network for Sexual Ethics and Politics and The Open University and Trish Hafford-Letchfield, University of Strathclyde

 Older people are commonly characterised as non-sexual, or their sexuality is considered a superficial concern in comparison to health, public services and pensions.
 This is despite evidence of an increase in sexual engagement amongst older people.
-Little academic attention has been given to this subject, or to the impact that this may have, such as increased rates of STI transmission or implications of healthy sex lives for care institutions.
+Little academic attention has been given to this subject, or to the impact that this may have, such as increased rates of sexually transmitted infection or implications for healthy sex lives in care institutions.

-This new, internationally-focused series will build on, extend and deepen knowledge of sexual practice amongst older people.
-Pulling together work by established and emerging scholars across a range of disciplines, it will cover the experiential, empirical and theoretical landscapes of sex and ageing.
+This internationally focused series builds on, extends and deepens knowledge of sexual practice amongst older people.
+Pulling together work by established and emerging scholars across a range of disciplines, it covers the experiential, empirical and theoretical landscapes of sex and ageing.